backstage/backstage/docs/plugins/testing.md

 :::note Note

-if `console.logs` are not appearing, run only the individual test you are working on.
+if `console.log`s are not appearing, run only the individual test you are working on.
 [This is a bug in Jest](https://github.com/facebook/jest/issues/2441).